andrew/ultimate-awesome/README.md

 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.
 - [awesome-prompt-engineering](https://github.com/prompt-engineering/awesome-prompt-engineering) - Awesome for your to collections .
-- [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for mitigating and avoiding the potential negative effects of technology on society.
 - [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.
 - [awesome_eos](https://github.com/SheldonHH/awesome_eos) - General Catalog for EOS resources.
 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.